DNS · NS

 How many nameservers should a domain have?

 For reliability and redundancy, a domain should have a minimum of two nameservers (e.g., ns1.example.com and ns2.example.com).
-If one nameserver goes offline, the secondary server will continue to answer requests.
+If one goes offline, the secondary continues to answer requests.
 Many enterprise domains use four or more.

 Why are my new nameservers not showing up?

 Nameserver changes occur at the top-level domain (TLD) registry.
-Because these records are heavily cached globally by internet service providers, it can take 24 to 48 hours for a nameserver change to fully propagate across the internet.
+Because these records are heavily cached globally, it can take 24 to 48 hours for a nameserver change to fully propagate across the internet.

 Does an NS lookup show where a website is hosted?

 It shows where the DNS is hosted, which is often the same as the web host, but not always.
-Many modern websites use third-party DNS providers like Cloudflare or DNSMadeEasy to manage their DNS, while hosting the actual website files on a completely different server like AWS or DigitalOcean.
+Many websites use third-party DNS providers like Cloudflare or DNSMadeEasy while hosting the actual website on a different server like AWS or DigitalOcean.